 And Ryan and Mowgli will be joined again this year by the talented David Muska of Ondatra Adventures, a wilderness skills instructor, naturalist, and NYS Licensed Guide, as well as the founder of Ondatra Adventures.
 He has worked with many organizations throughout Northeast to provide meaningful and quality naturalist education programs for youth and adults.

-For Day Camp: Cost is $280 per camper.
+Cost is $280 per camper.
 A myriad of crafting and art materials are provided.
-A myriad of crafting and art materials are provided.
-We provide nutritious snacks every day, dinner on Thursday night and breakfast and lunch on Friday; add $40 per week per camper if you wish Spirit Hollow to provide daily lunches.
+We provide nutritious snacks every day, dinner on Thursday night and breakfast and lunch on Friday.
+Send your camper daily with a packed lunch (yes, in the past, we have a provided lunches for additional fee, but we are simplifying this year).
 The week will culminate with a Thursday night sleepover; so your camper should bring a sleeping bag or bedding gear.

 (Download Free Adobe Reader here if you cannot open the form)